Skip to main content

 Native Range

-Native to Japan (Honshu, Shikoku, Kyushu) and Korea, growing in moist acidic mountain forest understory.
+Kirengeshoma palmata is native to Japan (Honshu, Shikoku, Kyushu) and Korea, where it grows in the moist acidic understory of cool mountain forests.

 Suggested Uses